Arnob4762/Arnob4762/README.md

 <h4>Currently:</h4>
 <p>
-I am working on a Medical Information Chatbot Project using Retrieval-Augmented Generation (RAG) as part of my academic coursework.
+I am working on a  Chatbot Project using Retrieval-Augmented Generation (RAG) as part of my academic coursework.
 This project is my first step into the world of AI, and I aim to deliver impactful results.
 </p>

 <h4>Vision:</h4>